pairingwg/bls_standard/draft-boneh-bls-signature.md

 There are two variants of the scheme:

-1. (minimizing signature size) Use G1 to host data types of signatures and G2 for public keys, where G1/E1 has the more compact representation.
+1. (minimizing signature size) Use G1 to host data types of signatures and G2 for public keys, where G1/E1 has the more compact representation.
 For instance, when instantiated with the pairing-friendly curve BLS12-381, this yields signature size of 48 bytes, whereas